rednafi/rednafi.com/content/misc/eschewing_black_box_api_calls.md

 Statically typed languages force you to maintain good hygiene while working with JSON payloads.
-Declaratively embedding the payload structure directly into the codebase is immensely beneficial; it reduces the out-of-band knowledge required to understand the code and adds type safety as a cheery on top.
+Declaratively embedding the payload structure directly into the codebase is immensely beneficial; it reduces the out-of-band knowledge required to understand the code and adds type safety as a cherry on top.
 But how do you do that in a language like Python?

 If you want to go with what's in the standard library, you can handroll a dataclass like this and project the return payload onto it: